rsvim/rfc/4-WindowsAndBuffers/1-NormalBuffer.md

 > Written by @linrongbin16, first created at 2024-11-21, last modified at 2024-11-27.

 This RFC describes the normal buffer that maps the file content in filesystem to the memory inside editor.
+Here we propose two manners for data syncing between buffers and filesystems: async and sync.

 ## States